ragnic/Connected/README.md

 This game was created as part of the Game Project 2021 course at Tampere University, Finland.
-More information available at https://grlgameproject.wordpress.com/connected/
+More information and executable available at https://grlgameproject.wordpress.com/connected/

 DESCRIPTION: